girishbhegde/url-shortener/README.md

 Please use port 9876 for dev profile and 80 for prod.
 This can be configured in application.properties file under resources

 1. http://localhost:9876/shorten?url={your long url to be shortened}
-2. http://localhost:9876/<unique id>  # This is the url you got from above API
+2. put short url from above request in format http://localhost:9876/{unique id}